All Hallows High School: History and philosophy

 All Hallows was founded in 1909 by the Congregation of Christian Brothers at the invitation and with the help of Monsignor James Power, pastor of All Saints Church.

 The order founded the school upon the principles of Blessed Edmund Rice, which center on providing moral and scholastic training, especially to the children of the poor.
 The first staff included the Superior Brother P. J. Ryan, and Brothers J.A.
 Kelly, M.S.
 Curtis, and P.G.
 Molloy.
 Originally located at 13-15 West 124th in Manhattan, the school moved to its current location in 1929.
 The school has more than 10,000 graduates.

 All Hallows was the first school founded by the Christian Brothers in the United States.

-It opened as All Hallows Collegiate Institute, having a high school and a college school of business.

 For much of its history, All Hallows was an elementary school as well as a high school, but it has been exclusively the latter since 1977.

 The American Eagle at the center of the All Hallows seal represents the All Hallows Community's commitment to the United States.
 The wreath of laurel surrounding the seal refers to victory and achievement in both athletics and scholastics.
 The circle surrounding the eagle serves a reminder of the school's "continuing faith" and the four corners of the seal are represented by the Gaelic symbol for the continuation of life.
 The Latin phrase Pro fide et patria means For faith and country.

 All Hallows celebrated its centennial in 2009 and was honored with its own street name change to All Hallows Way as a parting gift from the Class of 2012.
 The school was also visited by Mary McAleese, the former president of Ireland, during the 2012–2013 school year.

-The school announced in January 2025 that it will close the following June.
+All Hallows would eventually go co-ed for the first time in its 116-year history during the 2024-2025 school year, welcoming female students for the first time.
+This was done to allow female students from Saint Barnabas High School to transfer to All Hallows after its closure, and it is where most of the students would transfer.

+All Hallows would then close shorty after going co-educational on June 30, 2025 due to a severe budget deficit that had been reported at $1.7 million in early 2025 with projections to exceed $2 million by next year.
+It also didn't help how it costed about $11,000 to educate each student when the tutiton cost was only $7,200 along side its decreasing enrollment.
+The building itself also required systemic habilation costing millions of dollars which it could not afford.